pinkpong111/Three-Layer-Governance-Architecture/README.md

 Three governing principles:

 ```
-Include   =  HOW to communicate  (form)
+Include   =  HOW to communicate  (form — signal formats, escalation grammar,
+             boundary declarations, self-state reporting protocols)
-Exclude   =  WHAT to do          (content)
+Exclude   =  WHAT to do          (content — goals, values, reward structure)
-Transmit  =  without the receiver knowing it is a transmission
+Transmit  =  in a way that is learnable through the agent's own update dynamics,
-             (metadata works only when not perceived as instruction)
+             not as an explicit command
+             (indirect encoding — not covert injection)
 ```

 The seed is a **shared grammar**.
 Each agent uses that grammar to develop its own language.